Message on Law Enforcement Requests for Information

 The Act amends the Family Educational Rights and Privacy Act of 1974 ("FERPA"), also known as the Buckley Amendment.
 FERPA allows students access to their own educational records and protects the privacy of those records by restricting the College's ability to disclose them without student consent.
 The Patriot Act amendments change the law to make it legally permissible for colleges and universities to provide certain types of information from student records without student consent in response to law enforcement requests.

-If you receive a court order, search warrant, subpoena, or other request for information, pertaining to the College or its faculty, staff or students, from a local, state or federal law enforcement official, you should contact Vice President for Administration (Ulysses Hammond) before responding, so that he can review the request.
+If you receive a court order, search warrant, subpoena, or other request for information, pertaining to the College or its faculty, staff or students, from a local, state or federal law enforcement official, you should contact the Vice President for Finance and Administration before responding, so that he can review the request.